Alaskan Tigers Book Three

 * * *

 Unwilling to go back to the kitchen for another cup of coffee, Kallie walked across the compound back to her room.
 The cold night air sent shivers down her spine, thankfully it wasn’t snowing again.
+At least not yet.
 She loved winter and all the white, fluffy snow, but they had more than enough the last few days to satisfy her need.

 Damn, bear.
 Who the hell does he think he is, laying a hand on me?
 A simple touch served to remind her of all the years she suffered at the hands of another.
 She did her best to block the haunting memories and thanks to Adam’s appearance she managed to keep them at bay again.

 “I was grabbing a cup of coffee before my shift at command central.”
-When Adam’s gaze fell to her empty hands, she pointed to her solid sweater.
+When Adam’s gaze fell to her empty hands, she pointed to her stained sweater.
 “That damn bear wasn’t paying attention and spilled it on me.
-I’m just going to change quickly.”
+I’m going to change quickly.”

 “Tigers are quiet creatures, unlike bears.
 He probably didn’t hear you coming.”